syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 1. Create the new project named as `BlazorWebApp.Shared` for DbContext and model class as shown below.
 ![Create Shared Project](../images/db-shared-project.png)

+Additionally, ensure that you have added a reference to the `BlazorWebApp.Shared` project in both the server-side and client-side projects of your web application.

 2. Then, open the NuGet Package Manager and install the following packages in both the shared and server-side projects of your Blazor Web App.

    * [Microsoft.EntityFrameworkCore.Tools](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools): This package creates database context and model classes from the database.